cdl-geneseo/geneseo-dictionary/B/Bear.md

 # Bear

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Bear

 Created by  Zachary Arthur, last modified on Sep 18, 2008

 NN: Statue at main and Center Streets, downtown Geneseo, recorded only in NN phrase &quot;Legend of the bear&quot; (1) and VB phrase &quot;save the bear&quot; (2).
 1. NN- Myth that bear will walk away the first time a virgin graduates from Geneseo; &quot;The legend of the bear will never come true.&quot; F92 2.
 VB- Lose (female) virginity, based on the same myth as definition 1; &quot;Come save the bear with the Arethusas.&quot; Appeared on an advertising poster.
 NN-No change